Glossary Of Terms

-The British Retail Consortium (BRC) is the lead trade association representing the whole range of retailers, from the large multiples and department stores through to independents, selling a wide selection of products through centre of town, out of town, rural and virtual stores. www.brc.org.uk
+BRCGS, previously known as the British Retail Consortium (BRC), is the lead trade association representing the whole range of retailers, from the large multiples and department stores through to independents, selling a wide selection of products through centre of town, out of town, rural and virtual stores. www.brcgs.com

 Pallet sized food grade plastic bin – typically measuring 1200mm wide x 1,000mm long x 1,000mm tall.

 A wooden pallet measuring 800mm x 1200mm.
 A typical 44ft artic can carry either 32 or 33 euro pallets, depending on which direction the pallets are loaded.

 Also known as an ‘Industrial Pallet’.
 This is a wooden pallet with full perimeter base measuring 1200mm by 1000mm.